The longest highways in the United States cut through deserts, forests, mountains, and coastlines, offering unmatched variety.

 Great Basin National Park, Nevada

-In Nevada, Route 50 crosses through the Great Basin National Park, a quiet and lesser-visited park known for its ancient bristlecone pines, limestone caves, and high desert beauty.
-This stop offers a serene look at one of the countryโs most unique landscapes.
+In Nevada, Route 50 crosses through the Great Basin National Park.
+A quiet and lesser-visited park known for its ancient bristlecone pines, limestone caves, and high desert beauty.

 Kansas City, Missouri